 Norman C. Turner (Italy Catania Mission)

 Orem, UT 84057

 Before arriving as the new Mission President, President Waddoups served as a Primary teacher and ward missionary and is a former counselor in a stake presidency, high councilor, bishop, temple preparation and marriage relations teacher, and missionary in the Italy Mission.
 President, Utah State Senate.
 Born in Idaho Falls.

 Sister Waddoups serves as a Primary teacher and is a former temple ordinance worker, stake Young Women president, ward Primary president, ward Young Women president, and Relief Society president.
 Born in Afton, Wyoming.

 Dwight B. Williams (Italy Roma and Catania Missions)

 David Wolfgramm (Italy Milano Mission)

-David Rudolph Wolfgramm, 59, and Sue Gardiner Wolfgramm, five children, Elk Hollow Ward, North Salt Lake Utah Stake.
-Brother Wolfgramm is a teacher at the Wasatch Branch youth correctional and foster care facilities, and a former stake president, bishop, ward missionary, gospel essentials teacher, and missionary in the Italy South Mission.
-Chief financial officer, The Ivory Companies.
-Born in Salt Lake City, Utah, to Rudolph Herbert and Edna Wiberg Pugsley Wolfgramm.
+David Rudolph Wolfgramm and Sue Gardiner Wolfgramm, five children, Elk Hollow Ward, North Salt Lake Utah Stake.
+Brother Wolfgramm was a teacher at the Wasatch Branch youth correctional and foster care facilities, and a former stake president, bishop, ward missionary, gospel essentials teacher, and missionary in the Italy South Mission.
+Formerly Chief financial officer, The Ivory Companies.
+Born in Salt Lake City, Utah.

-Sister Wolfgramm is a teacher at the Wasatch Branch youth correctional and foster care facilities and is a former stake Young Women president, ward Relief Society president, ward enrichment leader, ward missionary and gospel essentials teacher.
-Born in Salt Lake City, Utah, to Harold Birk and Erma Young Gardiner.
+Sister Wolfgramm was a teacher at the Wasatch Branch youth correctional and foster care facilities and is a former stake Young Women president, ward Relief Society president, ward enrichment leader, ward missionary and gospel essentials teacher.
+Born in Salt Lake City, Utah.